snay2/ward-stats/README.md

 ### json.decoder.JSONDecodeError: Expecting value: line 1 column 1 (char 0)

 This is probably because your credentials are out of date.
-Fetch the `directoryAccessToken` and `directoryIdentityToken` again and retry.
+Fetch the `appSession` cookie again and retry.

 ## Future work

 * Default to JSON output, to make the results easier to import into a spreadsheet or to query on the command line with `jq`
 * Make an easier way to grab the credentials from the developer tools (maybe a JavaScript snippet that retrieves all three in an easily-copyable output)
+* Figure out if there's a way to get `appSession` without having to look at a request by hand.
+Previously they used `directoryAccessToken` and `directoryIdentityToken`, which were available in the page cookies themselves (and thus via JavaScript in the console), rather than `appSession` on an outgoing request.